 - Who Shot Johnny Rock?: If you were shot, a doctor, who'd make various wisecracks at your expense whilst removing the bullet.
 When you were out of money, the doctor would refuse to help, and you'd get an additional scene with an undertaker commenting on your Game Over.
 They include the undertaker commenting how you would make a good stiff, note wishing you better luck next time, note , and commenting on your lack of money.note If you gunned down an innocent bystander, said undertaker would appear to criticise your bad judgement.

-- Crime Patrol: The police memebers that you are working with comment on your death, or, if you shot someone by mistake (even a team member), call you out on it, especially if you shoot your rookie partner during the rookie segments, where she will be unharmed and call you out for shooting her.
-As the game progresses, you will eventually get to one postdeath screen with the reporter herself, commenting that "we just witnessed that [the player] has taken several hits."
+- Crime Patrol: The police members that you are working with comment on your death, or, if you shot someone by mistake (even a team member), call you out on it, especially if you shoot your rookie partner during the rookie segments, where she will be unharmed and call you out for shooting her.
+As the game progresses, the post-death screens involve team members, and even getting up to the point where a female news reporter gets involved in the post-death screens.

 - The Light Gun Game Area 51 has a Game Over screen where, should you refuse to continue after you die, your character turns into an alien and jumps toward the screen.
 Oddly enough, you also get this after you beat the game.